alpinebuster/pgadmin/docs/en_US/restore_locked_user.rst

 By updating configuration database

-SQLite DB (pgAdmin4.db):
+SQLite DB (pgAdmin.db):

-* Locate the pgAdmin4.db file and open it using any DB Browser (or DB Browser for SQLite)
+* Locate the pgAdmin.db file and open it using any DB Browser (or DB Browser for SQLite)
 * After opening the DB file, head towards 'Execute SQL' section.
 * Run below query -